Parent guide

 Common careless mistakes in IGCSE Maths

 Most "careless" mistakes in Cambridge IGCSE Maths 0580 are not random.
-They follow a pattern, which means they can be named and fixed.
+They follow a pattern.
+And once a pattern has a name, it can be fixed rather than just regretted.

 Short answer